RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/moving-existing-apps/06-run-the-migrated-application.md

 &lt;/plugin&gt;
 </pre>

-Next we are going to add some configuration.
+Next we are going to add some configuration at the `TODO: Add configuration here` marker.
 First we need to point to our JBoss EAP installation using the `jboss-home` configuration.
 After that we will also have to tell JBoss EAP to use the profile configured for full Java EE, since it defaults to use the Java EE Web Profile.
 This is done by adding a `server-config` and set it to value `standalone-full.xml`

 <pre class="file" data-filename="pom.xml" data-target="insert" data-marker="<!-- TODO: Add configuration here -->">
 &lt;configuration&gt;